The Manassas Law Group, PC

 Legal Child Custody Advice: Your Children Are The Most Important—Child Custody Arrangements After Divorce In Virginia

 It goes without saying that emotions can run high during a divorce.
-Even during the worst moments of a divorce, however, it is important to remember the emotional and physical needs of the children should always be put first, both in terms of what is best for the children and in what Virginia laws on Child Custody and Child Visitation prioritize.
+Even during the worst moments of a divorce, the emotional and physical needs of the children should always be put first.
+This is both in terms of what is best for the children and in what Virginia laws on Child Custody and Child Visitation prioritize.

 Legal Child Custody Advice: The Children’s Needs Are Of Foremost Importance

 Do your best to put aside the emotions you have about your spouse during these discussions.
 Try to think about what the best custody arrangement is for your children as objectively as possible.
-While you may want full custody of your children, Virginia law states that the other parent shall be involved in the children’s lives (unless the other parent abuses them or otherwise mistreats them) For the children, it’s important to nurture a relationship with the other parent.
+While you may want full custody, Virginia law states that the other parent shall be involved in the children’s lives.
+This is unless the other parent abuses them or otherwise mistreats them.
+For the children, it’s important to nurture a relationship with the other parent.
 But what arrangements make sense?
 What all child custody types are available to me?

 Virginia Child Custody Decisions

 When divorcing, your pending ex-spouse and you can agree on a child custody plan.
 It’s in the family’s best interest to achieve this.
-If the two of you can’t agree, however, the court will intervene and decide who has legal custody or whether it is shared, as well as who they live with.
+If the two of you can’t agree, however, the court will intervene.
+The court will decide who has legal custody or whether it is shared, as well as who they live with.

-To ensure the best care possible for children of divorcing parents, one of the four most common custody arrangements must be thoughtfully selected.
+To ensure the best care possible for children of divorcing parents, one of the four most common custody types must be thoughtfully selected.

 Three Types of Child Custody in Virginia